 Grief and Loss

-You may notice grief showing up in a variety of ways:
+Grief can show up in a variety of ways:

 • Cognitive: disbelief, confusion, preoccupation, dreams of the loss